Skip to chat with us. Skip to content

 • Fatty fish, such as salmon and sardines

-• Nuts such as walnuts and pecans
+• Nuts, including walnuts and pecans

 • Eggs